joshmutus/pylabrad-wiki/Asynchronous-programming-HOWTO.md

 squared = response.wait()
 ```

-Once the `wait()` call finishes, we are guaranteed that the expected data
+The `wait()` call blocks until the result is received from the Squaring Server,
-has been stored as `squared`.
+at which point it returns that result and stores it in `squared`.
 Objects representing results which may come later are called "futures" in
-computer programming.
+computer programming (hence the name `labrad.backend.Future`).

 The `.wait()` call is blocking.
 When we call `.wait` on a future, python will not go to the next line